Polyphemus: Odysseus and Polyphemus

 Greek terracotta figurine, Polyphemos reclining and holding a drinking bowl.
 Late 5th to early 4th century BC, Boeotia.
 Museum of Fine Arts, Boston.

 Ancient sources

 In Homer's epic, Odysseus lands on the island of the Cyclopes during his journey home from the Trojan War and, together with some of his men, enters a cave filled with provisions.
 When the giant Polyphemus returns home with his flocks, he blocks the entrance with a great stone and, scorning the usual custom of hospitality, eats two of the men.
-Next morning, the giant kills and eats two more and leaves the cave to graze his sheep.
+The next morning, the Cyclops kills and eats two more of Odysseus' men before leaving the cave to graze his sheep.